This is Amazon’s new $70 Fire TV with 4K and HDR support

 - It’ll come with an Alexa-powered remote for voice control, but can also be controlled by Echos around your room

 It’ll sell for $70 on its own when it ships later this year, or $80 in a bundle with an Echo Dot.
-That’s $20 less than the previous generation Fire TV, $100+ less than the 4K Apple TV, and the same price as Google’s Chromecast Ultra which doesn’t come with a dedicated remote.
+That’s $20 less than the previous-generation Fire TV, $100+ less than the 4K Apple TV and the same price as Google’s Chromecast Ultra, which doesn’t come with a dedicated remote.
 Amazon is pushing hard here.

 0